Lumi-supercomputer/lumi-userguide/docs/storage/parallel/lumip.md

 In theory, a larger number of stripes increase the I/O bandwidth and thus performance.
-In particular, applications that write to a single file from hundreds of nodes, may benefit from stripping over as many OSTs.
+In particular, applications that write to a single file from hundreds of nodes, may benefit from striping over as many OSTs.
 Moreover, striping is needed if you write a huge amount of data as a single OST may not have enough free space to store all the data.
 For applications creating a large number of small files as with a file per process scheme, large stripe counts